acend/cilium-basics-training/content/en/docs/03/_index.md

 sectionnumber: 3
 ---

 Before we start with the CNI functionality of Cilium and its security components we want to enable the optional Hubble component (which is disabled by default).
-So we can take full advantage of its eBFP observatility capabilities.
+So we can take full advantage of its eBFP observability capabilities.

 ## Task {{% param sectionnumber %}}.1: Install the Hubble CLI

-Similiar to the `cilium` CLI, the `hubble` CLI interfaces with Hubble and allows observing network traffic within Kubernetes.
+Similar to the `cilium` CLI, the `hubble` CLI interfaces with Hubble and allows observing network traffic within Kubernetes.

 So let us install the `hubble` CLI.